nikhilkumarsah/Study_Notion_EdTech/README.md

 The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
-MongoDB allows for the storage of unstructured and semi-structured data.
-The database stores the course content, user data, and other relevant information related to the platform.
+MongoDB allows for the storage of unstructured and semi-structured data.The database stores the course content, user data, and other relevant information related to the platform.